In addition to the command arguments described in this topic, see Common arguments.

 To purge out-of-date items from the cache, you can clean or flush cache types:

 Cleaning a cache type deletes all items from enabled Magento cache types only.
 In other words, this option does not affect other processes or applications because it cleans only the cache that Magento uses.

 Disabled cache types are not cleaned.

-Always clean the cache after upgrading versions of Magento Open Source or Magento Commerce, upgrading from Magento Open Source to Magento Commerce, or installing Magento Commerce for B2B or any module.
+Always clean the cache after upgrading versions of Magento Open Source or Adobe Commerce, upgrading from Magento Open Source to Adobe Commerce, or installing B2B for Adobe Commerce or any module.

 Flushing a cache type purges the cache storage, which might affect other processes applications that are using the same storage.

 Flush cache types if you’ve already tried cleaning the cache and you’re still having issues that you cannot isolate.

 [type] is a space-separated list of cache types.
 Omitting

 [type] cleans or flushes all cache types at the same time.
 For example, to flush all cache types, enter